 In Maryland, burglary offenses are broken down into four degrees, all of which are felonies, except fourth degree burglary.
 Because there is a grey area between the different types of burglary offenses depending on the accused burglar’s intent, our skilled lawyers can help create a strong defense and add clarity to your case.

-Different burglary offenses in Maryland, and penalties for conviction, include:
+Below are different burglary offenses in Maryland and penalties for conviction.

-- Fourth degree burglary: A misdemeanor under Maryland criminal code, § 6-205, fourth degree burglary involves breaking and entering in a storehouse without the intent to commit another crime.
+A misdemeanor under Maryland criminal code, § 6-205, fourth degree burglary involves breaking and entering in a storehouse or dwelling without the intent to commit another crime.

 We 50 years of collective legal experience, we are familiar with assembling strong legal defenses for burglary charges in Maryland.
 Our Baltimore burglary defense attorneys are eager to help you and educate you on how to proceed after you’ve been arrested on burglary charges.